kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - [ ] KEP readme using the [latest template](https://github.com/kubernetes/enhancements/tree/master/keps/NNNN-kep-template) has been merged into the k/enhancements repo.
 - [ ] KEP status is marked as `implementable` for `latest-milestone: { CURRENT_RELEASE }`.
-- [ ] KEP readme has up-to-date graduation criteria
+- [ ] KEP readme has up-to-date graduation criteria.
 - [ ] KEP has a production readiness review that has been completed and merged into k/enhancements.
 (For more information on the PRR process, check [here](https://github.com/kubernetes/community/blob/master/sig-architecture/production-readiness.md#submitting-a-kep-for-production-readiness-approval)).

 For this KEP, we would just need to update the following: